Cale-Torino/WinTAK_SDK_Install/README.md

 Wait until it's finished.

-Now double click the WinTAK icon on your desktop to check that the SDK loads up
+Now double click the WinTAK icon on your desktop to check that the SDK loads up.

 ## Setting Up Visual Studio 2022

-### Step 2

-After making sure Visual Studio 2022 is up to date, start VS2022
+After making sure Visual Studio 2022 is up to date, start VS2022.

 Click on **Create a new project**